quintel/etsource/README.md

 Inside the datasets directory is a subdirectory for each region.
 Inside each of those folders is *regional* data: an ActiveDocument whose name matches the folder.
-Each also has a "shares" subdirectory containing CSVs whose values are used by Atlas to set edige shares.
+Each also has a "shares" subdirectory containing CSVs whose values are used by Atlas to set edge shares.

 #### ./edges (global)